New Jersey Truck Accident Lawyers

 - Inexperienced or poorly trained drivers

-Keefe Law Firm Truck Crash Lawyers
+Keefe Law Firm Truck Accident Lawyers

 If you have been injured or lost a family member in a truck or tractor trailer accident, the personal injury lawyers of Keefe Law Firm can help you recover financially and emotionally from this traumatic event.
 Due to the nature of truck accidents, injuries are often quite serious.
 Our team of attorneys, paralegals and investigators will gather all the hard facts and evidence to thoroughly support your claim.
 We go to bat for you with the trucking company, insurance agencies and healthcare organizations such as Medicaid.
 Our team is relentless in pursuing our clients’ accident claims so that they receive fair and just compensation for: